-Windows uses a GUI (Graphical User Interface) so almost everything can be done using mouse clicks on icons and buttons.
-You don't have to memorize commands or remember keystroke combinations.
-Instead of typing commands, you can SEE what you are doing.
-Later, once you know your way around, you will find it useful and often faster to type in commands or use those odd combinations of keystrokes.
+Windows uses a GUI (Graphical User Interface) so almost everything can be done using mouse clicks on icons and buttons or combinations of keys on the keyboard or (in Windows 8) by touching or swiping on a touch screen.
+You can SEE what you are doing.
+When you have a physical keyboard available, you will find it useful, less tiring, and often faster to use those odd combinations of keys.

 Windows now comes in many different versions and often several flavors for a particular version.
 Confusing?
 Probably!
 Your workplace, friends, and school may all be using a different version.
 So it is worth a bit of trouble to get familiar with what you might see out there, as well as what you see on the computers you usually use.